OsamaAhmed786/Smart-Expense-Tracker/README.md

 o The code is structured, with logical separation of concerns. o Inline comments clarify the purpose of each class and method, enhancing readability.
+6. Documentation
+o Comprehensive documentation is provided, explaining the project design, implementation, and features.